matheus-pereira/elric/website/versioned_docs/version-25.x/JestObjectAPI.md

 ---
-id: jest-object
+id: elric-object
-title: The Jest Object
+title: The elric Object
 ---

-The `jest` object is automatically in scope within every test file.
-The methods in the `jest` object help create mocks and let you control Jest's overall behavior.
-It can also be imported explicitly by via `import {jest} from '@jest/globals'`.
+The `elric` object is automatically in scope within every test file.
+The methods in the `elric` object help create mocks and let you control elric's overall behavior.
+It can also be imported explicitly by via `import {elric} from '@elric/globals'`.

 ## Methods